jimDragon/RUTC-Webpage/README.md

 ## Layout inheritance and description
 ```
-- home ~> includes [(Splash, Feed), Carousel, Showcase, Carousel, Media, Contact]
+- home ~> includes [(Splash, Feed), Carousel, Showcase, Carousel, Media, Contact*] *WIP
-- post
-- list
+- default
+   ├── post
-   ├── archive-list
+   ├── info
-   └── post-list
+   └── list
-- info
 ```
 ### Home layout
 The home layout will contain the "Splash" and the "Feed" includes by default but it can support more.
 The point of the home layout is to be a scrolling page.
-This means that every option on the navigation bar can also be accessed by scrolling to the corresponding heading.
+This means that every option on the navigation bar can also be accessed by scrolling to the corresponding heading (except if it's too much content).